 CS/AP10 Do use async Task-returning methods according to the TAP pattern.

 CS/AP20 Do use an Async suffix after the operation name for a TAP method.
-If that method name is already in use for a different pattern add TaskAsync suffix to the operation name.

 CS/AP30 Do return Task or Task<TResult> based on whether the corresponding synchronous method returns void or a type TResult.